Atlantic slave trade: Triangular trade

 The first side of the triangle was the export of goods from Europe to Africa.
-A number of African kings and merchants took part in the trading of enslaved people from 1440 to about 1833.
-For each captive, the African rulers would receive a variety of goods from Europe.
-These included guns, ammunition, alcohol, indigo dyed Indian textiles, and other factory-made goods.
-The second leg of the triangle exported enslaved Africans across the Atlantic Ocean to the Americas and the Caribbean Islands.
-The third and final part of the triangle was the return of goods to Europe from the Americas.
-The goods were the products of slave plantations and included cotton, sugar, tobacco, molasses and rum.
-Sir John Hawkins, considered the pioneer of the English slave trade, was the first to run the triangular trade, making a profit at every stop.
+African kings and merchants took part in the trading of slaves from 1440 to about 1833.
+For each captive, the African rulers would receive goods from Europe.
+These included guns, gunpowder, alcohol, indigo-dyed Indian textiles, and other factory-made goods.
+The second leg of the triangle, the so-called "Middle Passage", exported enslaved Africans across the Atlantic to the Americas and Caribbean Islands.
+The third part of the triangle was the return of goods to Europe from the Americas.
+The goods were the products of slave plantations and included cotton, sugar, tobacco, coffee, molasses, and rum.
+Sir John Hawkins, often considered the pioneer of the English slave trade, was the first to run the triangular trade route.